sendahug/send-hug-backend/README.md

   4. Enter `heroku create <APP_NAME>` (with your own app name).
 If successful, Heroku returns the live version's URL (will be referred to as <LIVE_URL>) and the Git repo link (will be referred to as <GIT_URL>).
   5. Enter `heroku addons:create heroku-postgresql:hobby-dev --app <APP_NAME>`.
 This creates a Postgres database for your app.
 Change 'hobby-dev' to another tier if you want to use the app with a paid tier (depending on your needs; for more information check the [Heroku guide](https://devcenter.heroku.com/articles/heroku-postgres-plans)).
   6. Make sure you're in the top directory (FSND-capstone).
 In your terminal, enter `git remote add heroku-server <GIT_URL>`.
-  7. Enter `git subtree push --prefix backend heroku-server master`.
+  7. Enter `git heroku-server master`.
 This triggers the app build.
 If successful, you'll get a 'Verifying deploy... done.' message.
   8. Add the following environment variables (via CLI or via the Heroku website):
     - API_AUDIENCE - set with your own API audience from Auth0
     - AUTH0_DOMAIN - set with your own Auth0 domain